cx-or-carmeli/DevOps-Challenge-Or/README.md

 # DevOps Challenge – Kubernetes Environment with Jenkins, PostgreSQL, Grafana, and Traefik

-This project sets up a full DevOps stack using Minikube.
+This setup provides a full DevOps stack running locally with Minikube.
 It includes:
 - Jenkins with dynamic Kubernetes agents
 - PostgreSQL as the database
 - Grafana and Prometheus for monitoring